oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * For each item in
   * `/vulnerabilities[]/product_status/known_not_affected` an impact statement SHALL exist in `/vulnerabilities[]/threats`.
 The `category` value for such a statement MUST be `impact` and the `details` field SHALL contain a a description why the vulnerability cannot be exploited.
   * `/vulnerabilities[]/product_status/known_affected` additional product specific information SHALL be provided in `/vulnerabilities[]/remediations` as an action statement.
 Optional, additional information MAY also be provide through `/vulnerabilities[]/notes` and `/vulnerabilities[]/threats`.
   > Even though Product status lists Product IDs, Product Group IDs can be used in the `remediations` and `threats` object.
-However, it MUST be ensured that for each Product ID the required information is available.
+However, it MUST be ensured that for each Product ID the required information as stated above is available according to its product status.
 * The value of `/document/category` SHALL be `vex`.

 # 6 Distributing CSAF documents